be_ixf;ym_202412 d_08; ct_100

 • Return of the full principal amount is due at maturity

-• Offer call protection, which limits the ability of the issuer to pre-pay the bonds prior to a certain period and then subject to call premiums that decline ratably each year thereafter
+• Some offer call protection, which limits the ability of the issuer to pre-pay the bonds prior to a certain period and then subject to call premiums that decline ratably each year thereafter

 • Generally senior unsecured obligations of the borrower.